Forestry Commission: Organisational structure

 The Forestry Commission is governed by a Board of Commissioners made up of a chairperson and up to ten Forestry Commissioners.
 The current chairman is Sir William Worsley.
-The Director England (Ian Gambles) is one of these commissioners.
-Ian Gambles was appointed by the Queen.
+The Chief Executive, Richard Stanford, is also one of these commissioners.
+Forestry Commissioners are appointed by the King.
 An Executive Board works with the Commissioners to handle the strategic management of the Forestry Commission.

 The Forestry Commission is organised into Forest Services, Forestry England and Forest Research.

 Devolution

 In 2003, forestry policy and the management of state forests was devolved to each of the three national Administrations in Great Britain, and separate bodies have since been established for Wales (Natural Resources Wales in 2013) and Scotland (Scottish Forestry and Forestry and Land Scotland in 2019).
 The Forestry Commission continues to report to the Westminster Parliament via Defra ministers.
-However the devolved organisations continue to collaborate on a number of cross-border arrangements: Scottish Forestry is responsible for management of the UK Forestry Standard and the Woodland Carbon Code and for provision of economic advice on forestry, Natural Resources Wales co-ordinates the commissioning of research into forestry, and the Forestry Commission continues to be responsible on behalf of the whole of the UK for coordinating international forestry policy support and certain plant health functions in respect of trees and forestry.
+However the devolved organisations continue to collaborate on a number of cross-border arrangements: Scottish Forestry is responsible for management of the UK Forestry Standard and the Woodland Carbon Code and for provision of economic advice on forestry, Natural Resources Wales originally co-ordinated the commissioning of research into forestry but this role has now passed to Scottish Forestry, and the Forestry Commission continues to be responsible on behalf of the whole of the UK for coordinating international forestry policy support and certain plant health functions in respect of trees and forestry.
 Forest Research, a separate executive agency of the Forestry Commissioners, also continues to provide research and evidence capabilities across the UK.